sboez/Voodoo_Test/README.md

 #### Method :

 Make the playground in Blender, it's faster and prettier.
 Export all 3D models in .glb files, it's smaller and made for the web.
-Split the code in small methods for more visibility, maintainability and to be reuse.

 #### Feeling :